The Cohen--Lyndon property in non-metric small-cancellation: Introduction

 The $C'(\frac{1}{n})$ and $C(n)$ conditions can also be coupled with the \emph{$T(n)$ condition}, described in Definition~\ref{def:T}, to get a useful theory.
 Particularly, the $C(4)-T(4)$ and $C(3)-T(6)$ conditions provide similar structural results to the $C(6)$ case.
 Examples of groups admitting $C(4)-T(4)$ small-cancellation presentations include prime alternating link groups~\cite{Weinbaum71} and 2-dimensional right angled Artin groups.
 Encompassing these two classes of examples, non-positively curved square complexes satisfy the $C(4)-T(4)$ condition.
 In the $C(3)-T(6)$ case, a rich family of examples was constructed by Gersten and Short in~\cite{GerstenShort90}.
 These examples have Property (T), and are thus very different from the $C(4)-T(4)$ examples.

 The Cohen--Lyndon property was introduced in~\cite{CL63}, where it was shown to hold for one-relator presentations and $C'(\frac{1}{6})$ small-cancellation presentations.
 It was later established for certain presentations of Fuchsian groups by Zieschang in~\cite{Zieschang66}.
 Informally, the Cohen-Lyndon property encodes when the relators in the presentation are ``as independent as possible''.
-When none of the relators are proper powers, it implies that the relation module $\nclose{\mathcal{R}}/\nclose{\mathcal{R}}'$ is a sum of $|R|$ cyclic modules~\cite[Thm 10.3]{CL63} and therefore immediately implies that such presentations have no relation gap, and that the corresponding presentation complexes are aspherical.
+When none of the relators are proper powers, it implies that the relation module $\nclose{\mathcal{R}}/\nclose{\mathcal{R}}'$ is a sum of $|R|$ cyclic modules~\cite[10.3]{LS77} and therefore immediately implies that such presentations have no relation gap, and that the corresponding presentation complexes are aspherical.
 The Cohen-Lyndon property was also used by Baumslag~\cite{Baumslag67} to obtain a partial characterisation of Hopfian one-relator groups, and by Zieschang to study automorphisms of Fuchsian groups.

-We derive the Cohen--Lyndon property from a homotopical statement -- namely that the Cayley graph associated to the small-cancellation presentation deformation retracts to a wedge of cycles representing the relators and their translates, ranging over left transversals as in the statement of Theorem~\ref{thm:CLC6intro}.
-See Theorem~\ref{thm:htpy} for the precise formulation.
+We derive the Cohen--Lyndon property from a homotopical statement, in that we essentially produce am explicit homotopy equivalence between the Cayley graph associated to the small-cancellation presentation and a wedge of cycles representing the relators and their translates, ranging over left transversals as in the statement of Theorem~\ref{thm:CLC6intro}.
+The main technical statement is thus Lemma~\ref{lem:c6cont}.
 This text therefore serves two purposes: it extends the results in~\cite{CL63} to the setting of non-metric small-cancellation and it introduces a topological viewpoint to proving that the Cohen--Lyndon property holds -- a viewpoint which, we hope, can be used in other settings.

 \begin{remark} While in the present paper we only concern ourselves with group presentations, we note that a version of the Cohen--Lyndon property can be defined for any pair $(G,\mathcal{H})$, or equivalently, for any quotient $G/\nclose{\mathcal{H}}$, where $G$ is an arbitrary group and $\mathcal{H}$ is a collection of subgroups of $G$.
 It has been shown to hold in various settings (see~\cite{KarrassSolitarCL72, MCS86, EH87, DuncanHowie94, Sun20}), but none of these variations can be used to deduce Theorem~\ref{thm:CLC6intro}.